yerkes-gencore/bulk_template/README.md

 |p22074-s012_MTposFAC3_S152     |	p22074-s012	| MTposFAC      |	MTposFAC |	MTposFAC_S152 |
 | … | … | … | … | … |
 | #Required, unique and specific based on file names | #Required, unique, anything	| Not required	| Not required	| Not required |

-### Config ###

-A yaml-style config specifies variables to be used in the script.
-Here you specify the STAR output directory, STAR reference directory (used to rename genes from IDs to symbols), PCA mapping aesthetics, etc.